clemsos/writings/_quora/2015-08-27-What-do-French-phone-numbers-look-like.md

 source: quora
 language: en
 title: |
-    What do French phone numbers look like? -
+    What do French phone numbers look like?
-    Quora
 ---

 Phone numbers in France are made of 10 digits